 17:00 Dubai Garden Glow

 The Dubai Garden Glow is a seasonal light festival with many illuminated exhibits.
-There are five different sections: the Glow Park, the Dino Park, the Ice Park, the Magic Park and the Art Park.
+There are five different sections: Glow Park, Dino Park, Ice Park, Magic Park and Art Park.
 In Glow Park, all the light exhibits are handcrafted.
 The Dino Park showcases 120 animatronic Dinosaurs, where the Ice Park features wild animals sculptured with ice.
 The Magic Park is full of optical illusions utilising the visual arts and the Art Park is an eco-friendly part of the exhibition that expresses different ideas.

 Find out more about Dubai Garden Glow here.

 Alternative: If the Garden Glow festival is not open when you visit, you can go to the Dubai Festival City.
 There you find a mall, with many shops and restaurants (including a Hard Rock Cafe), a waterfront promenade with great sunset views of the Dubai Skyline and a lovely outdoor area.
 Besides, there is a remarkable fountain show with lights and music daily starting at 7:30 pm and every half an hour until late.

 Find out more about Dubai Festival City here.